Algebraic Surfaces in Positive Characteristic: Unirationality, supersingularity, finite fields, and arithmetic

 \begin{Conjecture}[Shioda] A K3 surface is unirational if and only if it is Shioda-supersingular. \end{Conjecture}

-Apart from the examples already mentioned this conjecture is known to be true in characteristic $2$: the N\'eron--Severi lattices of Shioda-supersingular K3 surfaces have been classified in \cite{RS supersingular} and using these results they show (loc. cit.)
+Apart from Kummer surfaces (basically Theorem \ref{thm:Kummer unirational}), this conjecture is known to be true in characteristic $2$: the N\'eron--Severi lattices of Shioda-supersingular K3 surfaces have been classified in \cite{RS supersingular} and using these results they show

-\begin{Theorem}[Rudakov--\v{S}afarevi\v{c}] Every K3 surface in characteristic $2$ that is Shioda-supersingular possesses a quasi-elliptic fibration.
+\begin{Theorem}[Rudakov--Shafarevich] Every Shioda-supersingular K3 surface in characteristic $2$ possesses a quasi-elliptic fibration.
 In particular, these surfaces are Zariski surfaces and unirational. \end{Theorem}